 A method to automatically generate historical-like abdominal flank irradiation plans (i.e., artificial plans) for Wilms' tumor treatment based on information visible on 2D radiographs was created, in order to obtain large plan variations.

 Figures~\ref{fig:historicalplans}(a) and \ref{fig:historicalplans}(c) illustrate examples of actual historical plans on respective historical radiographs.
-As can be observed from the examples, a typical historical flank irradiation field is a rectangular area, with possible shielding blocks, that is located on the right or on the left flank.
-Flank irradiation is done by beams from anterior-posterior (AP) and posterior-anterior (PA) direction.
+As can be observed, a typical historical flank irradiation field is a rectangular area, with possible shielding blocks, that is located on the right or on the left flank.
+Irradiation is done by beams from anterior-posterior (AP) and posterior-anterior (PA) direction.
 Along right-left (RL), one field border is located at the edge of the patient's body contour, while the other is located as to include the vertebral column \cite{SIOPprotocol}.
-In some cases, blocks were placed to protect OARs from irradiation (Fig.~\ref{fig:historicalplans}(c)).
-In historical plans the isocenter was positioned in the center of the treatment field that is projected on the coronal plane (Fig.~\ref{fig:historicalplans}) and at the middle of the patient's AP abdominal diameter.
+In some cases, blocks are placed to protect OARs from irradiation (Fig.~\ref{fig:historicalplans}(c)).
+In historical plans the isocenter is positioned in the center of the treatment field that is projected on the coronal plane (Fig.~\ref{fig:historicalplans}) and at the middle of the patient's AP abdominal diameter.